ehlesp/smallab-k8s-pve-guide/G021 - K3s cluster setup 04 ~ Debian VM configuration.md

 ## Regarding the microcode `apt` packages for CPU vulnerabilities

 In the [chapter **G013**](G013%20-%20Host%20hardening%2007%20~%20Mitigating%20CPU%20vulnerabilities.md), you applied a microcode package to mitigate vulnerabilities found within your host's CPU.
 You could think that you also need to apply such package in the VM, but installing it in a VM is useless, since the hypervisor won't allow the VM to apply such microcode to the real CPU installed in your Proxmox VE host.
-In short, do not worry about installing CPU microcode packages in VMs.
+In short, never install CPU microcode packages in VMs.

+### The Debian installer has installed the microcode package

+While monitoring the installation of the Debian VM, I noticed that the installer installs the microcode package.
+This is certainly incorrect, so you should uninstall it as follows:

+1. Purge the microcode package with `apt`:

+    ~~~sh
+    $ sudo apt -y purge intel-microcode
+    ~~~

+    Replace `intel-microcode` for `amd-microcode` if your microcode package is the one for AMD CPUs.

+2. To autoremove any related packages to the purged microcode one that are no longer required in your Debian VM, use `apt` again:

+    ~~~sh
+    $ sudo apt -y autoremove
+    ~~~

+3. Reboot the VM:

+    ~~~sh
+    $ sudo reboot
+    ~~~

 ## Relevant system paths